-After driving along the beautiful shoreline of Loch na Keal, on your way to Tigh na Caora, you reach the area known as Ulva Ferry.
-This unspoilt region of the island, dotted with habitations, has an otherworldly feel, with a mix of moorland, rocky coastline and terraced hills, providing a beautiful backdrop and sanctuary for wildlife.
+After driving along the beautiful shoreline of Loch na Keal on your way to Tigh na Caora, you reach the area known as Ulva Ferry.
+This unspoilt region of the island, dotted with habitations, has an other-worldly feel, with a mix of moorland, rocky coastline and terraced hills that provide a beautiful backdrop and sanctuary for wildlife.
 The final approach to the house is via an old drover's road, though delightful Atlantic oak woods.
+This setting shows off the Isle of Mull at its very best.

 Tigh na Caora is a detached stone cottage with a large lawned garden to the front, with views over fields toward the sea.
 There is parking at the rear.
 The house has been owned by the same family for decades and retains lots of features and quirks that characterise an older property, making it feel very much like a family home.
 This, coupled with the wonderful tranquil setting, makes this a really special, peaceful place to spend a week or so.

 Entering the house, there is a spacious hall with lots of room for coats and shoes.
 A few steps lead from this floor level down to the other rooms on the ground floor.
-The kitchen in Tigh na Caora is filled with lots of natural light and is always warm and cosy thanks to the Aga (electric hob too).
+The kitchen in Tigh na Caora is a lovely hub of the home, filled with lots of natural light.
 A large dining table makes a lovely focal point for evening meals, and you will find a good range of tableware and pots and pans to use.

 Double sliding doors open from the kitchen/dining room to a fantastic sun room that affords the most perfect views over Loch Tuath and the Isle of Ulva, with Loch na Keal and Gribun in the distance.
 A door leads directly to the front garden.

-Upstairs a landing leads to the master double bedroom, which again has great sea views, and is the most spacious of the bedrooms.
-The twin room is at the other end of the landing and also has lovely sea views.
+Upstairs, a landing leads to the master double bedroom, which again has great sea views, and is the most spacious of the bedrooms.
+The twin room is at the other end of the landing and also has lovely sea views, so wherever you sleep, you’ll wake up and know instantly that you’re on holiday.
 The upstairs bathroom has a large shower unit, basin and w.c.

 From the cottage door, a track leads up the hill to the summit of Beinn na Drise, a rewarding walk that offers fantastic views out to sea.
 Opposite the start of the cottage track you can cross a field to reach the shore of Loch Tuath.

-Tigh na Caora sits within the Loch na Keal National Scenic Area, one of Mull’s most dramatic and beautiful regions and a great place to see wildlife.
+Tigh na Caora sits within the Loch na Keal National Scenic Area, one of Mull’s most dramatic and beautiful regions that is a great place to see wildlife.
 Boat trips exploring both Staffa and the Treshnish Isles can be taken from Ulva Ferry (just a few minutes away).
-Dervaig is the closest village - 9 miles to the north, with its village shop, inn and church.
+Dervaig is the closest village - 9 miles to the north - with its village shop, inn and church.

 Tigh na Caora is a pet friendly property, but please note that dogs must be kept under control at all times, as the surrounding land is farmed.